PaulBenHill/cyclops/README.md

 - Attack Summary - Global totals for this session
 - Attack Summary By Power - Combat totals per power
   - Merge rows together that you think are related.
 Like procs.
+  - Merge Rows Best Guess - Uses a string matching algorithm to merge rows.
+Great for Mastermind pets and psuedo pets with similar names.
   - Delete row
   - Remove Non Damage Power - Removes powers like Hasten, Placate, and Build Up.
+  - Minion level - Helps determine how much over/under kill for each power.
 - Revert Changes - Revert all table changes.
 - DPS using an interval of \<interval\> - DPS (Damage per second) when the gap between damage log messages is less than the interval.
 Example, you attack a spawn, defeat them, wait 60 seconds, then attack another spawn.
 That would be considered two DPS sessions with an interval of 60.
 - Damage Dealt By Type - Damage done to mobs sorted by damage type.